TadasSabestinas/Numerical-methods/Task 2/readme.md

 ![Salyga2](https://i.imgur.com/JMBhzdk.png)

 This guaranteed positive definiteness.
-Calculated the error using the maximum norm with epsilon precision.
+Calculated the error using the maximum norm with ϵ precision.
 Compared with the running time of solving with the exact method from the first part.